What You Need to Know about Kanban Board

 Read Also: Must-Have Skills for a Project Manager

-Parts of Kanban Board
+Components of Kanban Board

 Kanban boards use cards, columns, and continuous improvement to enable information technology service teams in delivering the right amount of work.
 Columns, Visual Signs, Work-in-Progress (WIP) Limits, Commitment points, and Delivery points are the five components of a standard Kanban task board.
 Here are detailed explanations of them: